LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Web Evidence Pipeline

-CAPTCHA challenges, access-denied pages, paywalls, and JavaScript-only responses are detected via pattern matching and excluded from caching as valid content.
 Pages shorter than 200 characters are flagged as unusable.
-Up to three candidate URLs are attempted in descending quality-score order, with the pipeline falling back to the search snippet when a full-page fetch is blocked.
+CAPTCHA challenges, paywalls, and JavaScript-only responses are excluded.
+Up to three candidate URLs are attempted in descending quality-score order, falling back to the search snippet when a full-page fetch is blocked.